jack0son/wact/README.md

 inheritors, or as a module used by other actors to address messages.

 **Why use closures instead of classes to define actors?**
-Compositional inheritence.
-Also allows actions to consistently use `this` to refer to the message context, while also sharing some encolsing context.
+Interface composition over inheritence.
+It also allows actions to consistently use `this` to refer to the message context, while also sharing some enclosing context.

 ### Message Protocol